 "The 53rd AAG Conference theme is ‘A climate for change in ageing’.
 2020 is set in the context of the Covid 19 pandemic.
 With the imminent release of the Royal Commission into Aged Care Final Report, ongoing challenges of climate change and an uncertain economic future there has never been a better time to unpack the big issues and investigate innovative and effective solutions.

 Join dozens of international and Australian speakers online, as well as over 250 presentations/workshops/symposia and online social networking activities, between 18th and 20th November 2020.
 I look forward to welcoming you into our online world and to helping you discuss the big issues and big solutions, in our journey to improve the experience of ageing through connecting research, policy and practice."

 Australian Association of Gerontology

-AAG had planned to have a greater digital focus this year, as it not only increases equitable access but also supports our climate change focus, but fast tracked this when Covid-19 hit.
+AAG has an increasing digital focus this year, as it not only increases equitable access but also supports our climate change focus.

 The 53rd AAG Conference has over 250 presentations and interactive sessions,

 as well as six workshops and training opportunities,

 plus an array of leading thinkers both from Australia and overseas.

 ABC’s Radio National’s ‘Big Ideas’ program will be again broadcasting from the digital AAG Conference.